 While many people are turning to medical marijuana to combat anxiety, there are a lot of individuals out there that have found themselves getting even more anxious after using it.
-If you find yourself getting anxious after trying marijuana products, know that you are not alone.
+If you see yourself getting anxious after trying marijuana products, know that you are not alone.

 Sativas, Hybrids, and Indicas

-- Hybrid strains are a balance of sativa and indica effects.
+- Hybrid strains are a balance of Sativa and Indica effects.

 - Indica strains produce the body euphoria.
 They are physically sedating and perfect for calming down.

-In 1753, Carl Linnaeus, a Swedish botanist, identified cannabis plants as Cannabis sativa in his work Species Plantarum.
-Then thirty two years later, Jean-Baptiste Lamarck was observing the physical characteristics of the plants and found that C. sativa leaves are light and narrow, but there was another similar plant that had wide, dark green leaves.
+In 1753, a Swedish botanist, Carl Linnaeus, identified cannabis plants as Cannabis sativa in his work Species Plantarum.
+Then thirty-two years later, Jean-Baptiste Lamarck observed the physical characteristics of the plants and found that C. sativa leaves were light and narrow.
+Still, another similar plant had broad, dark green leaves.

 Throughout the years, crossbreeding has dramatically changed the chemical composition of the cannabis plant.
-As a result, there is really no such thing as a “pure” sativa or indica anymore.
+As a result, there is really no such thing as a “pure” Sativa or Indica anymore.
 The effects of the different plant species probably aligned more with their physical characteristics in the 1700s than they do today.

 The Importance of Terpenes and the Entourage Effect

 Cannabinoids, terpenes, flavonoids, and other parts of the plant are what cause both the medicinal relief and the euphoric effects a user will experience.
 This is otherwise known as the entourage effect.

 The entourage effect is the theory that the entire plant produces more effective relief than isolated cannabinoids do.
 This synergistic relationship between all of the chemical compounds gives off a different effect than concentrated cannabinoids do.

 One of the main components besides cannabinoids like THC and CBD are terpenes.
 These essential oils are organic compounds responsible for a plant’s flavors and aromas and can be found all throughout nature.
 They help determine how a strain affects each individual.

 Although hundreds of different terpenes have been found in the cannabis species, only a few of them are sufficiently present.
 The four most prominent terpenes in cannabis are:

-- Terpinolene:Terpinolene has a fresh herbal-citrus aroma, and is commonly found in plants such as rosemary, lilacs, and apples.
-Human studies have shown that terpinolene is a potential antioxidant, has sedative properties, and might be used to decrease cell proliferation associated with cancer.
+Terpinolene has a fresh herbal-citrus aroma and is commonly found in plants such as rosemary, lilacs, and apples.
+Human studies have shown that terpinolene is a potent antioxidant, has sedative properties, and might be used to decrease cell proliferation associated with cancer.

 Combatting Anxiety Caused by Marijuana

 The best thing you can do to prevent getting anxious from new strains is to always start low and go slow.
 This allows you to ease into the effects of the strain without finding yourself getting overwhelmed.
-If you do find yourself getting anxious from a new product, it does not mean cannabis is not meant for you, but it can mean that a specific terpene doesn’t agree with you.
+If you do find yourself getting anxious about a new product, it does not mean cannabis is not meant for you, but it can mean that a specific terpene doesn’t agree with you.

-Realizing that you are in the midst of an anxiety attack caused by cannabis is the first step of being able to calm yourself down.
-This self awareness makes you able to identify the problem at hand in order to fix it.
+Realizing that you are in the midst of an anxiety attack caused by cannabis is the first step to being able to calm yourself down.
+This self-awareness makes you able to identify the problem at hand in order to fix it.

 If you are worried about trying marijuana because of the potential anxiety it can cause, consider starting off with these strains that are available in Florida:

-- ACDC: ACDC is an energetic marijuana strain that also has a high CBD level.
+ACDC is an energetic marijuana strain that also has a high CBD level.
 It is one of the most medically beneficial hybrid strains and is known for its mild and clear-headed effects.
 It is used to minimize the side effects of chemotherapy, multiple sclerosis, PTSD, and chronic pain.